aurigandrea/DigitalGhosts/README.md

 Project site: https://inspace.ed.ac.uk/digital-ghosts/

 Purpose
- This webapp lets users submit URLs to the Internet Archive's Wayback Machine and records those submissions to a Google AppSheet for display in the exhibition.
+ This webapp lets users submit URLs to the Internet Archive's Wayback Machine and records those submissions to a Google Form and a csv for display in the exhibition.
 It's optimised for kiosk screen and on-site visitor interaction.

 Author: Andrea Kocsis
 License: MIT